 Applicants to the scheme must have:

-- Personally experienced homelessness (spent time sleeping rough, or lived in a hostel, refuge or supported accommodation), mental health and or recovery services
+- Personally experienced homelessness (spent time sleeping rough, or lived in a hostel, refuge or supported accommodation), mental health, substance use, criminal justice and recovery services

 - Good literacy and numeracy skills and basic IT skills